Pragati-006/EfficientNet-Convolutional-Neural-Network-for-Automated-Cervical-Spine-Fracture-Identification/README.md

 Results

-Accuracy: The model demonstrated high accuracy in detecting fractures, significantly enhancing the precision of vertebral fracture diagnoses.
-Outcome: Achieved robust performance metrics through rigorous validation and testing.
+The EfficientNet-based models have demonstrated high accuracy in detecting cervical spine fractures, with strong performance metrics such as accuracy, precision, recall, and F1 score.
+This automated system holds significant promise for enhancing diagnostic workflows and improving patient care in medical settings.

 Significance